Nun Monkton: Village custom

 "St. Peter's Day, 29 June, is the Feast Day in Nun Monkton and a correspondent writing in the Daily Herald in 1868 stated that it was customary in former years to observe a Festival known as "Rising Peter", but that it was almost obsolete in 1868.

 According to the writer – "The Festivities extended over a week, and the same procedure was observed year after year."

 On the Saturday evening preceding the 29th a company of parishioners headed by fiddlers and players of other instruments went in procession across the Great Common to Maypole Hill where there was an old sycamore tree, for the purpose of "Rising Peter", who had been buried under the tree after the last St. Peter's Day.
 This effigy of St. Peter, rudely carved in wood and clothed in a fantastic fashion was placed in a box and conveyed to the neighbouring house (possibly the Inn) where it was exposed to view and kept there until the following Saturday, when another procession formed and St. Peter was reinterred.
 This was called "burying Peter".

 On the evening of the first day of the feast, young men went through the village with large baskets for the purpose of collecting tarts and cheese cakes and eggs for mulled ale, all being consumed at the above ceremonies.
 Afterwards – dancing, sports, and suppers took place in the village every day while the feast lasted.

-Widdington

-The small community of Widdington lies in the north of the parish.
-Widdington was historically a township in the ancient parish of Little Ouseburn.
-It became a separate civil parish in 1866.
-In 1988 the parish was absorbed into the civil parish of Nun Monkton.